RN to BSN Woods Online Program

 Where will I attend class and clinical?

-Classes for the RN to BSN program are completed entirely online with no residency period required.
+Classes for the RN to BSN program are completed entirely online with the exception of the two clinical courses.
 Through our online course management system, you will be able to access your course information 24 hours a day, giving you flexibility to work while completing your degree.
 Your capstone practicum can take place at your current employment setting.
 SMWC also partners with area health care organizations to provide a clinical setting for students.
-Our partner locations include Providence Medical Group and Providence Health Care, on campus; Union Hospital, Regional Hospital and UAP Clinic, in Terre Haute, Ind.; and Paris Community Hospital, in Paris, Ill.